OpenMDAO/OpenMDAO/openmdao/docs/features/experimental/discrete_vars.rst

 There may be times when it's necessary to pass variables that are not floats or float arrays between components.
 These variables can be declared as discrete variables.
 A discrete variable can be any picklable python object.
-It must be picklable in order to pass it between processes under MPI.
-If you never intend to use MPI with your model, you could get away with using unpicklable discrete variables, but this isn't recommended, since it's difficult to know with certainty that a given component will never be reused in an MPI context in the future.

 In explicit and implicit components, the user must call :code:`add_discrete_input` and :code:`add_discrete_output` to declare discrete variables in the :code:`setup` method.